 Executive Summary

 This analysis examines MIRA’s economic structure.
 None of the following is not financial advice.
+To simplify things, we will examinate a scenario where an agent controls a wallet that:- Initially holds 10M tokens (1% of total supply)

 - Wins an additional 10M tokens daily